Growing Chestnut Trees

 Choosing a Variety

-Chestnuts need to be planted where they receive at least 8 hours of direct sunlight measured in early summer (late June to early August).
-Sufficient sun exposure triggers the initiation of new flower buds for the next growing season, without which there will be no fruit.
-Fruit ripening and flavor development are also benefited by the carbohydrate production stimulated by the sun, as well as it’s heat.
+Chestnut need to be planted where they receive at least 8 hours of direct sunlight measured in early summer (late June to early August).
+Sufficient sun exposure triggers the initiation of new flower buds for the next growing season, without which there will be no nuts.
+Nut ripening and flavor development are also benefited by the carbohydrate production stimulated by the sun, as well as it’s heat.

 Allow sufficient space for both the top of the tree and it’s roots when selecting the planting location.
 Refer to size descriptions for each variety, keeping in mind these are generally managed or pruned sizes, not maximum potential sizes.
 If you are planting an orchard be sure to include enough space between rows for transporting supplies in and fruit out.